*THESE RESULTS ARE CURRENT AS OF 5 p.m ON DEC. 2.*

 *This is a developing story.
-Next update will occur on Nov.
-20 at 11 a.m.
+Next update will occur when information is provided.

 *Correction: Viewpoints incorrectly mentioned that Assemblywoman Sabrina Cervantes is in her first term.
 She is actually in her fourth term in office.